Rauf Salifu

 Rauf Salifu (born 23 April 2002) is a Ghanaian professional footballer who plays as a striker.

 Club career

 Accra Lions

 Born in Accra, Salifu played for Accra Lions in his homeland.
 He was part of the club to win the title in the 2020–21 Ghana Division One and ended up as top scorer the seasons Division One with 21 goals.
-Also, Salifu help the club earned promotion to the Ghana Premier League next season.
+Also, Salifu helped the club earn promotion to the Ghana Premier League next season.
 After that, he received interest from clubs in Belgium, Turkey, Spain, and the Middle East.

 Sporting Kansas City II

 On 7 February 2022, Salifu moving abroad to United States and joining Sporting Kansas City II on loan.
 He made his debut on 28 March with playing 58 minutes of the 1–1 away draw against Colorado Rapids II.
 He scored his first goal later on 5 June 2022, however, his side lose point in the match against Minnesota United II.
 On 3 July 2022, Salifu was named Man of the Match when he scored all four goals in a tight match against North Texas at home, which ended 4–2 with his club emerging victorious.
 It was the first time Salifu had scored four goals in one match in his entire career.
 Overall, he scored 6 goals and provided one assist in 17 appearances for the club.